12 Interesting Facts About Diabetes You Cant Ignore

 However, it’s important to remember that complications such as kidney disease, fatty liver, cataracts, disability from peripheral neuropathy and others make the journey to the grave quite miserable.

 Although many studies show a temporary reversal of diabetes, none are currently showing a permanent reversal at this time – that we have found.
 This doesn’t mean that they are not out there; it simply means that we haven’t put in the hours it takes to track down all the studies.
 There are literally thousands of studies on diabetes.

-The best results with patients who have type 2 diabetes has been to decrease weight to ideal body weight, eat a very healthy diet, and change all the rest of the lifestyle habits that contribute to causing diabetes.
+The best results with patients who have type 2 diabetes has been to decrease weight to ideal body weight, exercise, eat a very healthy diet, and change all the rest of the lifestyle habits that contribute to causing diabetes.
 Being consistent in these habits has the most promise for reversing diabetes permanently.

 5. How Long Does It Take for Hemoglobin A1c to Go Down?

 In many studies, it’s common to see that Hemoglobin A1c levels fall with specific treatments.
 The amount of time depends on what type of treatment is given and how it works.